 - Erroneous or Modified Unit Number

-- Erroneous or Modified Unit Assignment (to a wrong building and entrance)
+- Erroneous or Modified Unit Assignment (unit assigned to a wrong building and entrance)

 - Duplicate Building Entries